JdeRobot/ObjectDetector/README.md

 Clone this repository, and you are ready to go!

-`git clone https://github.com/JdeRobot/ObjectDetector.git && cd dl-objectdetector`
+`git clone https://github.com/JdeRobot/ObjectDetector.git && cd ObjectDetector`